Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 console.log(diffDays);
 ```

-It's probably best to stick with the built in methods over math more often.
+It's probably best to stick with the built-in methods over math more often.

 ## Activity